gertjana/ocpp-backend/README.md

     mix deps.compile
     iex -S mix

+Connect a 1.6 Charger or simulator to localhost:8383/ocppws/:serial

-Then use a websocket client on localhost:8383/client
+Or use the websocket client on localhost:8383/client

 Sending messages back:
 ----------------------